Inspired to Come Forward?

-Women who were harassed have options.
+Women who were sexually harassed or violated have options.
 Learn yours.

 We’re women helping women deal with their abuse and learn how and when to take legal action.
 Enough already, right?

 This is What Sexual Harassment @ the Workplace Looks Like:

 Wondering if you have been sexually harassed?
 If you are wondering, you probably have. 🙁